hhd-dev/ally-fix/readme.md

 ## Why Rainbow RGB broke
-As Handheld Daemon was being developed, it did not have a strong set of TDP features and access to fan curves, which made it limitting.
+As Handheld Daemon was being developed, it did not have a strong set of TDP features and access to fan curves, which made it limiting.
 To supplement this functionality, the asusctl/rog center/asus-linux.org suite of software was included in Bazzite, as part of the `bazzite-ally` image.
 The same software suite was also included in other distributions such as Nobara,